blixyk/blixyk/README.md

 **blixyk@pc:~$** cat read-me.txt
-My nickname is Blixyk, and I'm a student interested in all kind of things around computers and technology.
+My nickname is Blixyk, and I'm a student interested in all kind of things around computers and technology!
 - 🔭 I’m currently working on improving my programming, math and graphics design skills
 - 🌱 I’m currently learning mainly C
 - 📫 How to reach me: ...